School gates will be open by 8:45 am. The children should line up at 8.45 and when the bell rings at 8.55 class staff will bring the children in.

-Lunch is at 11:50 noon and is followed by a period of fun outside play, supervised by our midday supervisors.
+Lunch is at 11:50am and is followed by a period of fun outside play, supervised by our midday supervisors.
 As we are a healthy school, please provide your child with a healthy lunchbox if your child is having a packed lunch.
+Since all children in EYFS and KS1 are entitled to Free School Meals, you can view the weekly dinner menu choices by clicking here.

-Children will be dismissed at 3:30 pm from the back of school.
-Please wait on the astro turf for your child to be sent down the steps to you.
+Children will be dismissed at 3:30 pm from the ramp to the EYFS building.
+Please wait at the bottom of the ramp for your child to be sent down the steps to you.
+Please do not call your child to you - it is really important that staff know which children they have dismissed and to who.
 If your children are being collected by a different adult on a particular day then the teacher must be informed.
 Without this, children will not be allowed to leave the school grounds.

 All children are expected to wear the school uniform: